adiman1/yellowcab-data-orchestrator/EMR/readme.md

 The transformations help us clear outlier values that would affect the analysis on the data.

 For e.g.
-- In our 2023 data, the minimum fare in NYC start from 5 usd.
+- In 2023, the minimum fare in NYC would start around 5 usd.
-- Why ? - Cause of the mandatory taxes paid.
+- Why ? - Cause of the mandatory base fare and taxes paid.
 - Hence fares having values less than this does not make sense.
 - Therfore using percentiles [0.005, 0.995] we clean the very extreme outliers
 - Similarly we tracked same location dropoffs, negative travel distances, other issues and removed them.